 This news item expired on Sunday, December 31, 2023 so the information below could be outdated or incorrect.

-Years working in EMS (for Buncombe and other experience): 25 years of service in emergency services.
+Years working in EMS (for Buncombe and other experience): 26 years with 4 years in Jackson County

 What made you want to work in EMS?

 What is your favorite part of the job?

 Taking care of someone in their worst moments to make a difference.
 The continuing education and always learning.